-Working with an academic counselor, students should carefully plan their academic programs.
+Students should work with an academic counselor to carefully plan their academic programs.
 Students may enroll for a maximum of 19 units for the spring or fall semesters, and 9 units for summer or winter sessions.

-Students may petition for additional units for spring and fall semesters only.
-Students should contact the Counseling Office (in Student Services Building, 2nd Floor) to petition to take excess units.
+Students should contact the Counseling Office (in Student Services Building, 2nd Floor) to petition to take excess units or visit the counseling department webpage at: lacitycollege.edu/Academics/ Counseling/Department-Home